BhupeshNauhwar/BhupeshNauhwar/README.md

 ## 💼 About Me

-**Passionate Full-Stack Developer** with expertise in modern web technologies and a revolutionary focus on **GenAI-powered development**.
-I specialize in building scalable applications across multiple technology stacks and have hands-on experience with cloud platforms, microservices architecture, and AI-driven development workflows.
+**Passionate Full-Stack Developer** with expertise in modern web technologies and GenAI-powered development.
+I specialize in building scalable applications across multiple technology stacks with hands-on experience in cloud platforms, microservices architecture, and AI-driven development workflows.

 - 🔭 Currently working on **GenAI Agent Mode projects** and **cross-technology migrations**
 - 🌱 Exploring **AI-powered development**, **microservices architecture**, and **cloud-native solutions**
 - 💡 Passionate about **clean code**, **system design**, and **emerging technologies**
-- 🎯 Average in **Data Structures & Algorithms** but strong in **practical implementation**
-- 📫 Open to **collaboration** and **innovative projects**
+- 🤝 Open to **collaboration** and **innovative projects**

 ---